 But an encounter with a potential client is not the time to prove how much you know about the travel industry.
 Instead, its an opportunity to find out what your client really needs.

 Launching headlong into a sales presentation is a surefire way to lose a client.
 Doing so misses the point.
 Your job is to form a relationship based on your perception of your client’s needs.
 Your earliest conversation is an opportunity to find out what you don’t know about the client.
 Meet their needs, and you have a client.
 Recite a dozen facts that hold little interest to him, and the client will begin to look at their watch.
 Your client is interested in your history, your experience, and your company, only to the extent those things benefit him.
 You cannot know what will benefit your client until you know what your client needs.

 Here’s the key: Quit telling and start listening.
 Quit selling.
 Hold a conversation.
 Form a relationship.

-Certainly your expertise is important – but you have to fully understand what the client’s needs are before you can begin to apply your knowledge.
+Certainly, your expertise is important – but you have to fully understand what the client’s needs are before you can begin to apply your knowledge.
 If you fail to show a real interest in your client, you will sound like you are trying to sell something.
-Authentic sales requires a real skill set – the ability to craft your presentation not out of a can, but in response to the needs of your client.
+Authentic sales require a real skill set – the ability to craft your presentation not out of a can but in response to the needs of your client.

-My friend’s sales person did not need to know any more about the company than he already knew.
-He did not need a new presentation brochure.
-Good sales collateral is important, but it’s ancillary.
-A professional sales person will get up, get out the door, and spend all of his time learning about the client.
+My friend’s salesperson did not need to know any more about the company than he already knew.
+He may well have needed a new presentation brochure.
+However, good sales collateral is ancillary.
+A professional salesperson will get up, get out the door, and spend all of his time learning about the client.
 Then, and only then, can the appropriate sales presentation be crafted.

 Client knowledge- that’s the hard part – and it’s the only part about which your clients really care.